 The SEALs programme (Social and emotional aspects of learning) followed throughout school helps children to understand their feelings and those of others by giving them the vocabulary to express how they feel and strategies to deal with powerful emotions.

-At the beginning of this half term (Summer 2 2016-17) we held a multicultural week.
+During the Spring Term we held another successful RE week.
 All classes from Nursery to Year 6 were given at least one of the religions followed and celebrated within Britain and also our local area.
 The children spent every afternoon during the week finding out as much as they could about the beliefs, practices, culture and traditions of the religion they were studying.
 The children enjoyed lots of hands on experiences which they are still talking about!
 For example, traditional dancing, exploring traditional/religious dress and cooking (and more importantly eating!) traditional food.